addomam/hotwire/readme.md

 ## Description

 This repository provides a flake module (for use with [flake.parts](https://flake.parts)).
 When enabled (`hotwire.enable = true`), this module will attempt to locate Nix files in your repository relevant to any flake outputs.
-Depending on the relevant output, the Nix files will be passed to the appropriate function before being added as flake output (e.g. `callPackage` for packages, `nixpkgs.lib.nixosSystem` for NixOS configurations, etc).
+Depending on where files are found, the Nix files will be passed to the appropriate function before being added as flake output.
+See the following table for which outputs are implemented and what functions are used when setting up their flake outputs.

 ## Implementation Status

-**WARNING: All of this is subject to change.**
+**WARNING: This project is still undergoing heavy development and everything in this section is subject to change**

-Here is an overview of current progress:
+This table covers current status of the project.
+Some things haven't been filled out yet.

 |    Implemented     |       Tested       | Output                 | `flake` or `perSystem` | Import Function                                          |
 | :----------------: | :----------------: | ---------------------- | ---------------------- | -------------------------------------------------------- |